atomizejs/atomizejs.github.com/getting_started.markdown

 be doing.
 The continuation is only run once, and only run once the transaction has successfully committed, so by that point, the result of the transaction function is stable.

+## Writing Objects and Primitives

+So far, we have written only primitive values into the `root` object graph.
+When you assign a primitive value (i.e. a boolean, a string, a number or `undefined`), you don't need to do anything special.
+However, if you assign an object, then you need to `lift` the object to ensure that AtomizeJS starts managing the object correctly.
+For example:

+    function start () {
+        atomize.atomically(function () {
+            if (atomize.root.x === undefined) {
+                atomize.root.x = atomize.lift({a: "hello"});
+                atomize.root.x.date = Date.toString();
+                return "Wrote " + atomize.root.x.date;
+            } else {
+                var result = atomize.root.x.date;
+                delete atomize.root.x;
+                return "Read " + result;
+            }
+        }, function (result) {
+            console.log(result);
+        });
+    }

+If you do not call `lift` then you'll get an error.

+## Objects outside of `root`

+Any call to `lift` will return an object that is managed by AtomizeJS.
+This need not be part of the `root` object.
+For example:

+    var myObj;
+    function start () {
+        atomize.atomically(function () {
+            return atomize.lift({});
+        }, function (obj) {
+            myObj = obj;
+        });
+    }

+`myObj` now contains an object that is managed by AtomizeJS.
+Of course, because it's not reachable from the `root` object, it won't get distributed to other clients.
+But, for example, we can take objects that were reachable from the `root` object, and hold on to them, even if later on, they get detached from the `root` object.
+We can use this to build a broadcast queue...

+# Building communication

+So far, we've seen how you can build transactions that act on what they find in the `root` object, and can modify properties and values within the `root` object.
+For communication between different parties, you need *sending* operations and *receiving* operations.
+In our case, *sending* is very simple: it's just writing to a known location within the `root` object.
+For *receiving*, we'd like to avoid *spinning*: if no new value has been written for us to receive, we don't want to be constantly restarting the transaction.
+Instead, we want the AtomizeJS system to remember the transaction, and automatically restart it when the values of variables we've read so far in the transaction have been changed.
+This avoids the need for spinning.
+This is the purpose of the `retry` operation.
+For example:

+    function start () {
+        if (Math.random() > 0.2) {
+            receive();
+        } else {
+            send();
+        }
+    }

+    function receive () {
+        atomize.atomically(function () {
+            if (atomize.root.value === undefined) {
+                atomize.retry();
+            } else {
+                return atomize.root.value;
+            }
+        }, function (result) {
+            console.log(result);
+        });
+    }

+    function send () {
+        atomize.atomically(function () {
+            atomize.root.value = Date().toString();
+        });
+    }

+Try opening up several browser windows and pointing them all at the same HTML page.

+Here, we have an 80% chance that a new client will enter the `receive` function.
+If there is no value to receive then it will be suspended, and only woken up and restarted once the variables that it has read so far (in this case, just the `root` object) are modified.

+Eventually, one of the clients will enter the `send` function, and will write to the `value` property of the `root` object.
+At this point, all the other clients, waiting in the `receive` transaction, will have their transaction function restarted.
+The second time through this receive transaction, the clients will see the newly written `value` property.
+This time, they'll not go into the `retry` branch of the `if` statement, and instead will receive the result and complete the transaction.
+We've just built a broadcast mechanism.

+Whilst the `retry` operation suspends the current transaction, it too does not block.
+Thus as before, it's important to use continuation-passing-style when you need to run code after the transaction has finally completed.